In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 The following universal wastes may not be placed out for curbside collection or disposed of in a bin/container meant for solid waste:

-Please call the County Household Hazardous Waste and recycling Toll-Free Hotline for additional information: 1 877 R1EARTH or (877) 713-2784.
+Please visit the Waste Free SD website or call the County Household Hazardous Waste and Recycling Toll-Free Hotline for additional information: 1 877 R1EARTH (1-877-713-2784).

 Find a PaintCare drop-off location